 Step 1.
 Verify Your Business Email Address

-Go to Settings → Email → Connect Business Email and click ‘+ New Address.’
+Go to Settings → Email → Send from and click '+ New Address.’

 Once you add your business email, you’ll receive a confirmation email to verify your email address.